 Ministry of Health.
-In line with the Program's implementation arrangements, the Hospital Service Department of MOH will ensure that all health care facilities supported under the Project follow the basic design parameters for health centers (i.e. building to have septic tank, water system and incinerator) and hospitals and also adopt and apply the health care waste Management Guidelines for managing health care waste.
-The Hospital Service Department, which co-chairs health impact assessment committee, will supervise implementation of the EMF and EMP in line with the monitoring schedule of the Project operational plan.
-During construction, the civil work supervision team will provide direct supervision and monitoring of EMP implementation and report on the civil work progress reports on the regular basis.
+In line with the Program's implementation arrangements, the Hospital Service Department of MOH will ensure that all health care facilities supported under the Program follow the basic design parameters for health centers (i.e. building to have septic tank, water system and incinerator) and hospitals and also adopt and apply the health care waste Management Guidelines for managing health care waste.
+The Hospital Service Department, which co-chairs health impact assessment committee, will supervise implementation of the EMP in line with the monitoring schedule of the Program operational plan.
+During construction, the civil work supervision firm will provide direct supervision and monitoring of MEP implementation and report on the civil work progress reports on the regular basis.

 Health Care Facilities.
-Each health care facility will follow the basic design of health centers and/or hospitals and ECOPs.
-It will ensure that civil works contracts contain a clause on good environmental practice and proper housekeeping measures, including adherence by contractors to the use of asbestos-free construction materials.
-The facility will ensure that health care waste generated will be properly managed through the adoption of the health care waste Management Guidelines.
-Incinerators will be properly maintained to ensure that medical waste are burned and disposed of according to the guidelines.
-And, surrounding communities/residents will not be disturbed from smell and smoke from incinerating of waste from the HCs/RHs.
+Each health care facility will follow the basic design of health centers and/or hospitals and ensure that civil works contracts contain a clause on good environmental practice and proper housekeeping measures, including adherence by contractors to the use of asbestos-free construction materials.
+The facility will ensure that health care waste generated will be properly managed through the24adoption of the health care waste Management Guidelines.
+Incinerators will be properly maintained to ensure that medical waste are burned and disposed off according to the guidelines.
+And, surrounding communities/residents will not be disturbed from smell and smoke from incinerating of waste from the HCs/RHc.

 Ministry of Environment (MOE).
-During Program implementation, the MOE will be consulted in case environmental safeguards screening outcomes of sub-project indicate that the activity will be covered by the Government's environmental impact assessment sub-decree.
+During Program implementation, the MOE will be consulted to review health care facility screening outcomes and other civil works activities that have environmental impacts and which will be covered by the Government's environmental impact assessment sub-decree.